namor5772/EODshareReval/README.md

 Tip: To refresh the last day and append the current day using defaults, just press Enter twice at the prompts.

+### Non-interactive mode (PROMPT flag)

+- The script has a boolean flag near the top: `PROMPT: bool = True`.
+- Set `PROMPT = False` to skip prompts and use the default dates automatically (equivalent to pressing Enter for both prompts).
+- Defaults:
+  - Start = last date present in `DailyData.csv` (to refresh it) if the file exists, otherwise 60 days ago.
+  - End = today.

 ---

 ## Holdings File